flash62au/WiTcontroller/README.md

 The instructions below are for using the **Arduino IDE** and **GitHub Desktop**.

 **Visual Studio Code (VSC)** can be used instead of the Arduino IDE, and is actually my preferred IDE, but no instructions are included here.
+Contact me if you need assistance with VSC.

 1. Download the Arduino IDE.
     * Available from  https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE